Wielding Occam's razor: Fast and frugal retail forecasting: Experimental design

-It should be noted that AIC and AICc have explicit forecasting relevance being asymptotically optimal for the one-step-ahead out-of-sample mean squared error.
+Note that AIC and AICc have explicit forecasting relevance by being asymptotically optimal for the one-step-ahead out-of-sample mean squared error.
 This is similar to the concept of one-step-ahead cross-validation.
 BIC has no such forecasting connection.
-Furthermore, AICc is the default criterion in the \texttt{ets} function of the \textit{forecast} package for the R statistical software and is approximately equivalent to AIC as the sample size (number of observations in the series) increases.
-Thus, it seems logical to use the AICc for model selection \citep{Kolassa2011}.
-In this study, for each of the various pools of exponential smoothing and ARIMA models presented in sections \ref{sec:pools_ets} and \ref{sec:pools_arima}, we select the `best' model based on the values of the AICc.
-The use of AIC or BIC instead of AICc resulted in very similar insights, which confirms the findings by \citep{Billah2006}.
+Furthermore, AICc is the default criterion in the \texttt{ets} function of the \textit{forecast} package of the R statistical software and closely approximates AIC as the sample size (the number of observations in a series) increases.
+Thus, the AICc seems the logical choice for model selection \citep{Kolassa2011}.
+In this study, for each of the various pools of exponential smoothing and ARIMA models presented in Sections \ref{sec:pools_ets} and \ref{sec:pools_arima}, we have selected the "best" model based on AICc values.
+Using AIC or BIC instead of AICc resulted in very similar insights, which confirms the findings by \cite{Billah2006}.